Why Do Dogs Get Embarrassed After a Haircut?

 Dogs are somewhat like children, in that grooming sessions can make them very uncomfortable.
 Dogs can especially become visibly upset, sheepish, and embarrassed after a haircut.

-Changes in behaviour of dogs are common after grooming.
+Changes in the behaviour of dogs are common after grooming.
 But, doggy brains are hard to pin down.
 Dogs can become seemingly very embarrassed, but they don’t become full-on depressed, after getting a haircut.

 Related Reading: Can You Use a Hair Dryer On Dogs?